Variant Effect Predictor Other information

 Existing or colocated variants

-VEP can use the --check_existing flag to identify known variants colocated with user input.
+Use the --check_existing flag to identify known variants colocated with input variant.
 VEP's known variant cache is derived from Ensembl's variation database and contains variants from dbSNP and other sources.

 Illustration of VEP's allele matching algorithm resolving one VCF line with multiple ALTs to three different variant types and coordinates